 Experience

-Adam, who has considerable experience defending and prosecuting fatal driving trials, recently wrote the chapter on Criminal Law in The Law of Artificial Intelligence, published by Sweet & Maxwell.
-Among other topics, this included an comprehensive analysis of how the law will apply to Autonomous Vehicles.
-Cases involving unusual defences – issues of causation, necessity, non-insane automatism, and so on, are very familiar to him.
+Adam wrote the chapter on Criminal Law in the practitioner’s textbook “The Law of Artificial Intelligence”, published by Sweet & Maxwell.
+Amongst other topics, this included a comprehensive analysis of how the relevant law applies to Autonomous Vehicles.
+Non-autonomous driving cases involving issues of causation, necessity, non-insane automatism, and so on, have also been a specialism.

 In 2009-2010 Adam practised as a defence attorney in the Cayman Islands.